lkendrickd/go-patterns/README.md

 ### Current Patterns Implemented
 - **Adapter Pattern** - this shows a legacy API and a Modern API.
 The legacy API deals with a data structure called Records and those are read only.
 The modern API deals with a data structure called Entries.
 The modern API reads the Records from the Legacy and places the data in the Entries map with the key as a UUID.
 The Legacy data just had strings so each string gets paired with it's own UUID.
 This shows how the adapter pattern can wrap interfaces and provide some joined functionality.

+- **Singleton** - this shows a simple singleton pattern.
+The struct is an arbitrary type called ChannelOperator.
+The logic for it is not implemented as to not detract from the actual pattern.
+The secret is in the constructor using the standard library sync package and sync.Once.
+There is also a uuid assigned to the struct id to show uniqueness.
+Using the id it showcases that this unique id will not change even if the constructor is called again ensuring only one instance of the ChannelOperator exists.

 ### How to contribute
 ### Pull Requests are encouraged so the community can grow and learn together.